 For a free legal consultation with a premises liability lawyer serving Jacksonville, call (800) 747-3733

-How Much Does it Cost to Hire a Premises Liability Lawyer?
+The Cost to Hire a Premises Liability Lawyer

 It costs you nothing upfront to partner with our firm.
 We handle most of our cases on a contingency-fee-basis, meaning we finance your claim’s obligations until its conclusion.
 Once you receive a settlement (and results are not guaranteed), we take a portion of your winnings as payment for our help.

 You will know about our financial arrangement at the beginning of your case.
 If we can’t recover damages on your behalf, you don’t pay our attorney’s fees.